 Grasp the core concepts of DDD strategic modeling, and put them to use.
 Learn to vigorously gather core concepts and separate irrelevant ones.
 Learn why strategic design is so essential.
 Develop the ability to determine when your domain models are composed correctly and when they required more rigorous design.

-Learn how to integrate with other systems using DDD and straightforward design techniques.
+Learn how to integrate with other subsystems using DDD and straightforward design techniques.
 Context Maps are not just drawings.
-Use them as a project thinking, learning, planning, and integration tool.
+Use them for cross-team communications, project thinking, learning, planning, and as an integration tool.

 Architectures that Support DDD

-See how seven architecture styles and patterns can be used to support your DDD projects.
+See how various architecture styles and patterns can be used to support your DDD projects.
 We will look at the following: Layers; Dependency Inversion Principle; Hexagonal; Microservices; REST; Event-Driven; Process Management; Event Sourcing and CQRS; Actor Model.
 Coupled with DDD, these architecture styles and patterns will support your microservices efforts.

 Day 2: Tactical Design

-There will almost always be at least some Entities in your domain models because of the need to manage change over the life cycle of mutable objects.
+There will likely be at least some Entities in object-oriented domain models because of the need to manage change over the life cycle of mutable objects.
 Understand how to properly employ this necessary modeling tool, but also why you should use these less often than you may think.
 Rather than overusing Entities, learn how to best use them only when a domain concept must change over time.

 Embrace this invaluable, functional modeling tool, which you should use as often as possible.
 You will learn the Value Object characteristics and why using Values where possible is a safer way to design.
-Using a test-first approach you will learn by modeling several different concepts as Values, and you may even decide to use Value-prolific designs rather than Entities.
+You will learn by modeling concepts as Values, and you may even decide to use Value-prolific designs rather than Entities.

 Demystify effective aggregate designs with the use of a set of simple rules.
-Learn how to design objects for correct transactional consistency, performance, and high scalability.
+Learn how to design object clusters for correct transactional consistency, performance, and high scalability.

 Add powerful stateless operations to your model when its use is appropriate.
 The modeling techniques cover both domain-specific services and those of a more technical nature, often used for integration.